-In abidance with our value of urgency, the Translational Therapeutics Core will use a standardized, complex mouse injury model to conduct interventional trials that will yield fast, high quality decisive results.
-The Translational Therapeutics Core collaborates closely with the Preclinical Studies Core to carry out these studies.
+In abidance with our value of urgency, the Translational Therapeutics Core will use a standardized, complex TBI mouse model to conduct interventional trials that yield fast, high quality decisive results.
+The Translational Therapeutics Core will conduct these studies in collaboration with expertise and resources at the Uniformed Services University for preclinical TBI models and behavioral assessments combined with advanced neuroimaging.
+The preclinical trials are designed with outcome measures that are relevant for translation from mice to humans.
 Promising candidate treatments will be shared with our Clinical Trials Unit, accompanied with the supporting data and techniques required for planning early phase clinical trials.

-The Translational Therapeutics Core has developed a proof-of-concept complex, chronic model of TBI in mice to test the effectiveness of novel treatment options.
-This model strategically addresses missing elements in the design of decisive TBI clinical trials, incorporating rigorous clinical trial requirements that enhance the translational potential of promising therapeutics to future successful early phase clinical trials.
-The model incorporates the combination of blast exposure, impact and/or rotational force, and stressful stimuli analogous to the complex environment and TBI exposures experienced by Service Members.
-Soon, the standardized model will become an efficient pipeline that rapidly and effectively evaluates candidate interventions.
+The Translational Therapeutics Core has developed a proof-of-concept complex, chronic TBI mouse model that will be used to test novel treatment options.
+This model addresses missing design elements in TBI clinical trials and incorporates rigorous clinical trial requirements to enhance the translational potential of promising therapeutics.
+The complex, chronic mouse model combines repeated blast exposures with impact and/or rotational forces and stressful stimuli to generate injuries that are analogues to TBIs experienced by service members.
+Soon, this standardized model will become an efficient pipeline that rapidly and effectively evaluates candidate interventions.
 These interventions will be designed to yield a decisive determination of the treatment’s effect (e.g., success or failure) on the primary outcome measure and will build in secondary outcome measures to improve future studies and clinical translation.